[4DOS.INFO]

 • Powerload DOS Resources download at the Oldfiles Network

-• Rinet FTP Server Lots of useful DOS progs is the msdos/ directory here.
+• Rinet FTP Server Huge repository of useful DOS progs and games in the msdos/ directory.

 • Simtel collection Another huge and venerable collection of DOS freeware and batch utilities.
 Sadly Simtel has become very slow and riddled with ads.
-A mirror of their FTP server is here.
+Much more useful and faster is access via mirror of their FTP server.

 • Slovak Antivir C. Homepage of the Slovak Antivirus Center (SAC), non-commercial project of AVIR and ESET companies.
 You can find here the latest shareware and freeware programs from the collection on the SAC FTP server.